mattbasta/client-performance-handbook/manuscript/01-Introduction-to-Web-Performance.md

 Singling out individual visitors isn't something that's possible most of the time, and this data--while somewhat useful--doesn't give a great picture of the experience that each user had.

 These kinds of analytics tools tend to have little value for gathering performance-related data if you don't know what to look for or how to segment what you find.
 It can also be a challenge to automate these tools to provide scheduled reports or dashboards.
 This is understandable, as tools like GA are not designed to be used for performance analysis.

-> Information overload can be more expensive than ignorance if the information isn't free.

 For a performance engineer, the following would have been more useful: